-a father appeals an order allowing the mother to relocate their two young children to ireland and stipulating indefinite supervised contact with the father.
+A father appeals an order allowing the mother to relocate their two young children to Ireland

 All “best interest of the child” and “meaningful relationship” considerations were properly considered when the parenting orders were made.
 The judge accepted evidence of family violence and was correct in not applying the presumption of equal shared parental responsibility.
 The father’s appeal dismissed.